We bump into Anne on Prinsengracht… it would be easy to miss her. But then they all did for two years.

 For some, it’s the hectic Red Light District, for others it’s the history and art and for The Boss, it’s the architecture and canals.

 We pop over from our own fancy billet for these two days, Dylan Amsterdam, on our last morning to the Museum Van Loon, also on Keizersgracht.

 And secluded garden for her own private functions, although she has little need of the coach house now.

-I feel I have a picture now of Amsterdam – it is of me, standing on guard among the statues of the perfectly recreated Night Watch surrounding the Old Master.
+It is of me, standing on guard among the statues of the perfectly recreated Night Watch surrounding the Old Master.

 Our two-day trip was merely a brush stroke, but Amsterdam, you have left quite an impression.

 Rooms from €293 per room per night, based two sharing a double including tax.
 Email firstname.lastname@example.org or call +31 20 530 2010 to book.

 And…. where George and Amal stay when they’re in Amsterdam https://jimmurtytraveltraveltravel.com/the-dylan-by-george/.